Applying to La Cocina

 La Cocina’s program is limited to a few businesses that are identified as qualified after completing the application and assessment process.
 Please see the bottom of this page for our qualification criteria.
 Non-qualified businesses may apply as commercial kitchen users.

-In order to apply to La Cocina’s incubator program, you must attend an Orientation Workshop.
+In order to apply to La Cocina’s incubator program, you must attend an orientation workshop on starting a food business in the Bay Area.
 This workshop is free and open to the public but we suggest that you sign up ahead of time to make checking in easier.
 We will send a confirmation email 1 week before the orientation to confirm your sign up.
 All orientations take place on Wednesdays from 6-8pm at La Cocina.
-To register, visit our Eventbrite page.
+REGISTER HERE.

 Attend Office Hours

 Office Hours are optional, but highly suggested for anyone who is interested in applying.
 Office Hours are free and open to anyone who has attended an orientation and signs up.
 Following every orientation, La Cocina staff will be available on a designated day to answer questions relating to business planning or to the application.
 We will send a confirmation email on the last day people can sign up with a calendar of available time slots throughout the day and into the evening.
-To register, visit our Eventbrite page.
+REGISTER HERE.